 This lesson, which focuses on problems that can arise in News Coverage, encourages students to exercise democratic skills through thoughtful evaluation of News Sources.
 Overseas Partner Lesson lesson_4_-_mistakes_in_news_coverage.pdf Do Not Display ...

-Description: Students learn about the ethical mandate that requires news to be free from personal opinion.
+Students learn about the ethical mandate that requires news to be free from personal opinion.
 Students will learn to identify common statements of opinion.
 This is the fourth lesson in a weeklong unit on News Literacy.
-Material Type: U.S. ...
+U.S. Partner Resource 4_finding ...

-Description: By Masato Kajimoto and Anne Kruger The University of Hong Kong During the Occupy Central protests in Hong Kong during the fall of 2014, many rumors swirled online, drumming up attention to the attendees, especially during clashes with the ...
+By Masato Kajimoto and Anne Kruger The University of Hong Kong During the Occupy Central protests in Hong Kong during the fall of 2014, many rumors swirled online, drumming up attention to the attendees, especially during clashes with the police.
+In this ...